Royal252/Mr.NoOne/posts/2025/02/05/focus.-speed.-i-am-speed./index.md

 # 🛠️ Exploitation Process
 ## Approach
 > The Python exploit utilizes `requests`, `bs4`, and finally, `multithreading` to leverage the `Race Condition`.
-I create a pool of `20 threads` that run simultaneously after a registration phase and account creation using the `Faker` library, which generates random `fake credentials`.
+I create a pool of `20 threads` that run concurrently after a registration phase and account creation using the `Faker` library, which generates random `fake credentials`.
 Once that's done, I take advantage of the `NoSQL Injection` for all the threads by visiting the `/redeem?discountCode[$ne]=test` route, which will redeem a code and add a total of 20 points to the account balance each time, taking advantage of the `one-and-a-half-second timeout`.
 Once all of that is done, I visit the root (`/`) of the site where the flag is displayed (as shown in the image above), and then I extract it using `BeautifulSoup` and print it out.
 >
 > - [:(far fa-file-archive fa-fw): Exploit](/resources/SrdnlenCTF-2025/FocusSpeed/exploit.py)